 Canada and the US have finalized a Joint Action Plan on Critical Minerals Collaboration that, among other things, will attract greater investment in Canadian mining projects and advance our mutual interest in reliable supplies for the critical minerals needed to secure manufacturing supply chains.
 Specifically, the Critical Minerals Action plan with the US calls for work on four themes: improving industry engagement between Canada and the US, enhancing critical mineral supply chains including for defence, investing in research and development, and data and information sharing including geoscience and project readiness pipelines.

 Richly endowed with natural resources and with a globally leading mining sector committed to responsible mineral development, Canada is uniquely positioned to supply the US and also Europe and the world with critical minerals, representing a significant opportunity for new investment and growth in mining and mineral processing.

 Interested in learning more about MAC’s involvement in the critical minerals sphere?
-Read more in our press release, Increasing Demand for Critical Minerals Positions Canada’s Mining Industry for Success, and in a speech given by Pierre Gratton, President and CEO of MAC, to the Greater Vancouver Board of Trade.
+Read more in our press release, Increasing Demand for Critical Minerals Positions Canada’s Mining Industry for Success, and Critical Minerals, Canadian Advantage in speeches given by Pierre Gratton, President and CEO of MAC, to the Greater Vancouver Board of Trade.